VainlyStrain/Vailyn/README.md

 $ git clone https://github.com/VainlyStrain/Vailyn
 ```

-Once on your system, you'll need to install the dependencies.
+Once on your system, you'll need to install the Python dependencies.

+#### Unix Systems

+On Unix systems, it is sufficient to run

 ```
 $ pip install -r requirements.txt   # --user
 ```

+#### Windows

+Some libraries Vailyn uses do not work well with Windows, or will fail to install.

+If you use Windows, use `pip` to install the requirements listed in `Vailyn\·›\requirements-windows.txt`.

+If twisted fails to install, there is an unofficial version available [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#twisted), which should build under Windows.
+Just bear in mind that this is a 3rd party download, and the integrity isn't necessarily guaranteed.
+After this installed successfully, running pip again on `requirements-windows.txt` should work.

 If you want to use the reverse shell module, you'll need to have `ncat` and `konsole` installed.
-Package names vary by distribution.
+Package names vary by Linux distribution.
 On Windows, you'll need to start the listener manually beforehand.

 That's it!
 Fire Vailyn up by moving to its installation directory and performing